You enter a thrift store and see a beautiful spindle, but have no idea what to do with it. 10 things to do with a broken spindle will help.

 My favorite eggs…fried with butter, but I second fav… Easter egg spindles.
 Tons of farmhouse style in twine nests too!

-Another gift for a talented blogging DIYer, Santa boot chalkboard with spindles and seashells.
+Another gift for a talented blogging DIYer, a Santa boot chalkboard with spindles and seashells.
 Spindle in a beach style.
+An MDF cut out of a Santa boot, painted with chalkboard paint.
+Then gluing seashells and leftover trim to the top for fur.

 6. Chalkboards and spindles

-I only use this easel a couple of time a year, but the spindle really tops it off.
-Easy chalkboard easel
+I only use this easel a couple of times a year, but the spindle really tops it off.
+This Easy chalkboard easel was donated just before we moved.
+It was so easy to make, so if we want another one for a yard sale or family reunion, I can wrip one up!
+Have you make an easel?

 7. Broken spindles built into furniture

 My grandson and I created a taller box and used the metal cart pieces to add industrial to our farmhouse living room.
 To keep the cart from becoming too masculine I added a spindle in the middle of the top.
-Industrial cart coffee table
+The Industrial cart coffee table is now in our den and surprisingly still the same color!
+That doesn’t happen much around here.
+I know Mike worries about getting painted.
+Lol

 Over the years, I created about 100 mantels.
 This one is my favorite of all time!
 It was like putting together a huge zigsaw puzzle, only I could cut the pieces to fit.
-Scrap wood mantel
+The Scrap wood mantel is in my craft studio.
+The firebox is painted with chalkboard paint.
+The back is open so it’s easy to run an electrical cord for lighting.
+I found the vintage heater at junk shop a week before starting to build.
+It doesn’t work, but I like the way it looks.
+Sometimes I move it and draw fire in the box with chalk.

-I don’t like seeing gadgets, cords, phones or cable boxes.
+I don’t like seeing gadgets, cords, phones, or cable boxes.
+I don’t even like seeing the wall plugs.
 Please note this post is one of my first and the photos are horrid.
 Hiding the cable box

 8. Easy spindle projects